-Art Abilities (Ages 12+) – Art Abilities is a series of workshops that offers the opportunity to explore a variety of art media.
+Art Abilities (Ages 12+) – Art Abilities is a series of free workshops that offers the opportunity to explore a variety of art media.
 The workshops will invite the participating artists to explore their creative interests beginning with warm-up exercises at each session, painting, drawing, journaling, creating masks, and other abstract creations to help the participants learn a different method of communication.
 This program is made possible by the voters of Minnesota through a grant from the Metropolitan Regional Arts Council, thanks to a legislative appropriation from the arts and cultural heritage fund.

 Seasonal Arts & Crafts – Each quarter we plan and facilitate crafts and other activities associated with the season.
 We do everything from tie dye, to mother’s day gifts, to gingerbread houses!
 Check out our quarterly newsletter to see our current offerings.

 Weekend Ventures is a weekend (or overnight) respite program that takes place 6 times each year.
 Depending on the weekend, we stay overnight 1 or 2 nights at a hotel or a camp.
 Each weekend has one main activity that the group does together.
 Click here to learn more about our Weekend Ventures programs.